You’re a content marketer who wants to beat the game of providing the most relevant content.

 The relationship between content and search engines has always been a bit of a chicken-and-egg situation.
 Search engines direct their users to the best, most relevant content for their search queries, but that content only exists if it’s been created in the first place.

 In recent years, however, there’s been a shift in how search engines operate, leading to a new emphasis on content relevance.
-In the past, search engines primarily looked at things like keyword density and backlinks to determine which pages were the most relevant for a search query.
+In the past, search engines primarily looked at keyword density and backlinks to determine which pages were the most relevant for a search query.

 However, they’ve now evolved to consider factors like user behavior and intent.
 As a result, creating relevant content has become more important if you want your pages to rank well in search engine results pages.